Mindful Parenting - How It Can Help?

 What are the Key Factors of Mindful Parenting?

-In summing up, mindful parenting will focus on attentiveness and awareness of the present moment, Intentionality and behavioral comprehension, nonjudgmental, empathetic, and receptive attitude in response.
+In summing up, mindful parenting will focus on attentiveness and awareness of the present moment, Intentionality and behavioral comprehension, and nonjudgmental, empathetic, and receptive attitude in response.
 But let's just briefly discuss some characteristics.

 This entails paying complete attention to what you're hearing and seeing.
 Even if you disagree with a child's point of view, listen and pay attention to it.
 This may need a great deal of patience and practice.
 Kids (and most adults) are still learning to regulate their emotions and have different priorities than you.
 Their actions will irritate you at times, and that's fine.
 Listening also includes the environment and surroundings of your child.
 Take in everything surrounding you and your child, the sights, smells, and noises.